Sampling Equipment

 Core Sample

 These kinds of acrylic tubes are useful to take core samples in a more standardized way.
-However, many species tend to be quite superficial (at least species of the genus Macrostomum), and so taking deeper samples may not be so useful.
+However, many species tend to live quite superficially (at least species of the genus Macrostomum), and so taking deeper samples may not be so useful for species in this genus.